 Cedar Breaks has three hiking trails, which accommodate all levels of hikers.
-Try the half-mile campground trail for an easy walk.
+Try the one mile (one-way) Sunset Trail for an easy walk.
 Explore the looping two-mile Alpine Pond Trail and view wildlife beneath the shade of spruce and fir trees.
-Or climb the hills of the four-mile Spectra Point Trail and admire the scenery along the rim of the amphitheater.
-Click here for more information about these trails.
+Or climb the hills of the two mile (one-way) Ramparts/Spectra Point Trail and admire the scenery along the rim of the amphitheater.
+Visit our hiking page for more information about these trails.

 Take note that the high altitude (10,000 + feet, 3,000 + meters) of Cedar Breaks may cause shortness of breath and fatigue, so rest frequently when hiking and drink plenty of water and take your time.